damaoooo/academic-page/_pages/teaching.md

 ## Reviewer

 - IEEE Transactions on Machine Learning in Communications and Networking
-- The 5th Workshop on CPS\&IoT Security and Privacy on ACM Conference on Computer and Communications Security 2023
+- The 5th Workshop on CPSIoT Security and Privacy on ACM Conference on Computer and Communications Security 2023
 - IEEE Transactions on Inductrial Informatics
 - ACM ASIA Conference on Computer and Communications Security 2025